shreyxnsh/VTOP/README.md

 ## Features

-- 👨‍🏫 Faculty Database : Now, you can search amongst faculties and get thier data within seconds.
+- 👨‍🏫 Faculty Database : Now, you can search amongst faculties and get their data within seconds.
 - 🔔 Notices Section : No need to open Gmail!
 Get all the notices on your fingertips.
 - 📖 E-books : Stuck in finding pdf?
 No worries, we've got you covered.
 Access all the learning material on VTOP
 - ➗ CGPA Calculator : Got your marks, but where do you stand?
 Know your GPA / CGPA by entering your marks and course credits.